On this page:

 It is often the case that we want our assembly programs to interact with the oustide or to use functionality implemented in other programming languages.
 For that reason, it is possible to link in object files to the running of an a86 program.

-The mechanism for controlling which objects should be linked in is a parameter called current-objs, which contains a list of paths to object files which are linked to the assembly code when it is interpreted.
+The mechanism for controlling which objects should be linked in is a parameter called current-objects, which contains a list of paths to object files which are linked to the assembly code when it is interpreted.

 parameter

-(current-objs) (listof path-string?)
+(current-objects) (listof path-string?)

-(current-objs objs) void?
+(current-objects objs) void?

 objs : (listof path-string?)